 - Batten Disease Support and Research Association (BDSRA)

 - Kong E, Peng S, Chandra G, Sarkar C, Zhang Z, Bagh MB, Mukherjee AB.
 Dynamic palmitoylation links cytosol-membrane shuttling of acyl-protein thioesterase-1 and acyl-protein thioesterase-2 with that of proto-oncogene H-Ras product and growth-associated protein-43.
 J Biol Chem 2013;288:9112-9125.

 - Kim SJ, Zhang Z, Sarkar C, Tsai PC, Lee YC, Dye L, Mukherjee AB.
 Palmitoyl protein thioesterase-1 deficiency impairs synaptic vesicle recycling at nerve terminals, contributing to neuropathology in humans and mice.
 J Clin Invest 2008;118:3075-3086.

 - Wei H, Zhang Z, Saha A, Peng S, Chandra G, Quezado Z, Mukherjee AB.
 Disruption of adaptive energy metabolism and elevated ribosomal p-S6K1 levels contribute to INCL pathogenesis: partial rescue by resveratrol.
-Mum Mol Genet 2011;20:1111-1121.
+Hum Mol Genet 2012;20:1111-1121.

-- Eva Baker, MD, PhD, Clinical Center, NIH, Bethesda, MD
+- Eva Baker, MD, PhD, Warren Grant Magnuson Clinical Center, NIH, Bethesda, MD

-- Andrea Gropman, MD, Children's National Medical Center, Center for Neuroscience Research (CNR), Washington, D.C.
+- Andrea Gropman, MD, Children's National Medical Center, Washington, DC

 For more information, email email@example.com.